 A robust and efficient planning technique was identified to produce plans of radiosurgical quality using the TomoTherapy treatment planning system.
 Dose calculation did not exceed

-Numerous peer-reviewed publications and clinical studies demonstrate what many leading centers already know: the TomoTherapy® System excels for a wide range of clinical indications.
+Numerous peer-reviewed publications and clinical studies demonstrate what many leading centers already know: the TomoTherapy® System excels at stereotactic surgery for a wide range of clinical indications.

 The aim of this case study is to evaluate the dosimetric influence of changing the fan beam thickness (FBT) in the treatment of a nasopharyngeal

 In this initial experience with accelerated IMRT plus capecitabine for patients who had large HepatoCellular Carcinoma lesions, the results demonstrated acceptable toxicity with promising local